secundant/product-template/README.md

 > Project is in early development phase and contains some dirty moments

+[Visit our documentation](https://product-template.pages.dev/docs/product-template/intro) to get detailed information and see like-a-real-world example of [apps/docs](./apps/docs) in one 👏

 Our primary features:

 - [Yarn 3](https://yarnpkg.com/getting-started/usage) - most flexible package manager